Why you need Business Budgets and Plans

 - Work on your Balance Sheets and Cash Flow Plans

 When preparing business budgets for a new financial year, often the approach is to simply add five to ten percent to the previous year’s budget.
-This is a starting point; however, you should also determine what resources will be necessary to achieve each projected budgeting goal, and go from there.
+This is a starting point; however, you should also determine what resources will be necessary to achieve each projected budgeting goal.
 These resources can include things such as personnel and various types of available funding.

 Reviewing and Executing Business Budgets